scottcorgan/jquery.updown.js/README.md

 * Add support for custom keyboard shortcuts to navigate the list

 ## Changelog

+**0.2.6**
+* NEW: Optionally set the index of the list item to start at when navigating
+* More performance optimizations

 **0.2.5**
 * FIXED: Remove highlight class from all elements before switching to the next/previous